Last year it was shingles, this year it's pneumonia. =\

 These are fungi (mushrooms, yeast, mold, etc).
 Although they are consumers (since they do not make their own food), they are classified separately because they play a distinct role in Creation by "recycling" dead organisms.

-Of the three classifications of organisms above, consumers
+Of the three classifications of organisms above, consumers are further classified by what they eat.

 • Herbivores are consumers that eat only producers (plants and/or algae).